awsdocs/amazon-cloudfront-developer-guide/doc_source/georestrictions.md

 Here's how geo restriction works:

 1. Suppose you have rights to distribute your content only in Liechtenstein\.
-You update your CloudFront web distribution and add a whitelist that contains only Liechtenstein\. \(Alternatively, you could add a blacklist that contains every country except Liechtenstein\.\)
+You update your CloudFront distribution and add a whitelist that contains only Liechtenstein\. \(Alternatively, you could add a blacklist that contains every country except Liechtenstein\.\)

 1. A user in Monaco requests your content, and DNS routes the request to the CloudFront edge location in Milan, Italy\.